solarrabbit99/LargeRaids/docs/user-guide.md

 ## Limitations

-- Mobs - raiders are limited to vanilla raiders, MythicMobs or other mobs plugins are not yet supported
+- **Mobs** - raiders are limited to entity type raiders
-- Weapons - whatever weapons used by raiders are not configurable
+- **Bad Omen** - bad omen effect statuses given by commands may not work as expected